-Once you have been granted admission to a degree-program at Tyndale, your admissions counselling will contact you regarding your "next steps" and your acceptance letter will be mailed to you.
+Once you have been granted admission to a degree program at Tyndale, your admissions counselling will contact you regarding your next steps, and your acceptance letter will be mailed to you.
 Depending on your location, it may take several weeks for the mailed acceptance letter to reach you.

-You must be prepared to submit a $3,000 tuition deposit ($300 for US students) In order to secure your spot at Tyndale, receive the required form from Tyndale to be able to apply for a study permit, and register for courses.
+You must be prepared to submit a $3,000 tuition deposit ($300 for US students) in order to secure your spot at Tyndale, receive the required form from Tyndale to be able to apply for a study permit, and register for courses.
 You may make this payment by cheque or money order by mailing it to Tyndale at the following address:

 Tyndale University College & Seminary

-Attn: Student Accounts
+Attn: Student Financial Services Office

 Please do not send cash.

 Should your study permit be denied, please write a letter about your visa denial and send it to the Tyndale Admissions Office in order for the deposit to be returned, minus bank administration fees (ie. the cost of wire transfer, approx. $50-$80).
-A non refundable amount of $300 will be deducted from the deposit.
+A non-refundable amount of $300 will be deducted from the deposit.